ssp21/ssp21-spec/ssp21.md

 # Requirements

-The following requirements guided the design of the specfication and the selection of appropriate companion standards.
+The following requirements guided the design of the specification and the selection of appropriate companion standards.

 ## Basis of trust - "Utility PKI"